-- If the fostered pet is considered adoptable, the foster parent makes every effort to transport the animal to and from pet adoption events during the foster care period.
+3. If the fostered pet is considered adoptable, the foster parent makes every effort to transport the animal to and from pet adoption events during the foster care period.
 You are not required to stay at the event.

-- Because foster care homes must be approved before an animal is placed, the foster parent agrees not to place the animal in any other home.
+8. Because foster care homes must be approved before an animal is placed, the foster parent agrees not to place the animal in any other home.

 Steps to follow to become a foster caregiver:

-- ICACS visits the foster care home.
+3. ICACS visits the foster care home

-- ICACS monitors the progress of the foster situation and keeps the foster parent informed of any scheduled pet adoption events or need for the animal(s) to be brought back to the shelter.
+5. ICACS monitors the progress of the foster animal and keeps the foster parent informed of any scheduled pet adoption events or need for the animal to be brought back to the shelter

 Get the online foster form here: Current Foster Application